 In older women, long-term estrogen plus progestin therapy has been linked to an increased risk of heart and blood vessel (cardiovascular) disease and breast cancer.
 In young women with primary ovarian insufficiency, however, the benefits of hormone therapy outweigh the potential risks.

 Calcium and vitamin D supplements.
 Both nutrients are important for preventing osteoporosis, and you might not get enough in your diet or from exposure to sunlight.
 Your provider might suggest bone density testing before starting supplements to get a baseline measurement.

 For women ages 19 through 50, experts generally recommend 1,000 milligrams (mg) of calcium a day through food or supplements, increasing to 1,200 mg a day for women age 51 and older.

 There's no treatment proved to restore fertility.
 Some women and their partners pursue pregnancy through in vitro fertilization using donor eggs.
-The procedure involves removing eggs from a donor and fertilizing them with your partner's sperm in a lab.
-The fertilized egg (embryo) is then placed in your uterus.
+The procedure involves removing eggs from a donor and fertilizing them with sperm.
+A fertilized egg (embryo) is then placed in your uterus.